What Is Blended Learning? Definition, Models and Benefits

 1. Technology That Allows Some Student Control

-In all blended learning models, students complete some of their learning using technology and the internet.
-The technology in blended learning employs web-based content and instruction rather than tools such as a calculator or search engine.
-Blended learning technology gives students some control over their learning in terms of time, place, order and pace.
-This shift in control from teacher-centered to student-controlled is a hallmark of blended learning.
+Blended learning technology may give students some control over their learning in terms of time, place, order and pace (within reason).
+This shift in control from teacher-driven to partially student-centered is a hallmark of blended learning.

 2. In-Person Time With a Teacher or Instructor